 If driving, Ashurst station has a small free car park.
-The station car park at Eridge costs £2 at weekends (2017).
+The station car park at Eridge costs £2.90 Mon–Sat, £2.25 Sun (2020).

-On some of the walk options the pubs in Groombridge (see below) might also be able to provide a late lunch.
+The pubs in Groombridge (see below) might also be able to provide a late lunch.

 After the walk, we would love to get your feedback